W4lter-Rabbit/hello-world/README.md

 # hello-world
 My first repository on GitHub containing starting projects

 Hello world, an introduction my name is Wouter and i'm 26 i live in the Netherlands.
-This is my first file one GitHub and i hope many will follow.
+This is my first file on GitHub and i hope many will follow.
 I finally got the courage to persue love for creating, improving and solving issues.

 Here's my story